Instruments & Sensors for UAVs, Ground Robotics and Marine Unmanned Vehicles

 UAV Sensors: Fuel Level & Fuel Flow

 Unmanned vehicles with large fuel tanks, particularly larger UAVs, may require sensors to monitor the level and flow rate of the fuel.
 State-of-the-art UAV sensor technologies include ultrasonic fuel flow sensors and capacitive fuel level sensors, both of which use no moving parts and are ideal for the harsh high-vibration conditions found in UAV applications.

-Inertial measurement units (IMUs) fuse together information from different sensors such as gyroscopes, accelerometers and magnetometers to provide measurements that can be used to calculate vehicle orientation and velocity.
-This data can also be combined with another source of information such as a GPS to further increase the accuracy of the calculations.
+UAV sensors also include Inertial measurement units (IMUs), which fuse together information from different sensors such as gyroscopes, accelerometers and magnetometers to provide measurements that can be used to calculate orientation and velocity of the UAV.
+This data can be combined with another source of information such as a GPS to further increase the accuracy of the calculations.